Adinath-Ajith-Naik/College-Management-System/README.md

 Database Configuration

-Open phpmyadmin ->
+Open phpmyadmin -> Create a database "College_System" ->
-Import database Students.sql
+Import the file Students.sql to this database.

 For Student User